martijndejong/synth-match/README.md

 Attempt at using reinforcement learning (RL) to generate synth patches from samples.

 ## Overview
-SynthMatch is a project that uses reinforcement learning to train an agent to control an audio synthesizer to target sound.
-Unlike other methods that might rely on supervised learning, RL is used because the infinite space of continuous parameter combinations makes direct prediction impractical.
-RL uses a control loop to iteratively adjust parameters based on feedback, effectively navigating this complex space to achieve the desired audio output.
+SynthMatch is a project that uses reinforcement learning to train an agent to control an audio synthesizer to replicate a target sound by finding the right combination of synthesizer parameters.
+Unlike other methods that might rely on supervised learning, RL is used because the infinite space of continuous synthesizer parameter combinations makes direct prediction of these parameters impractical.
+The RL agent uses a control loop to iteratively adjust the synthesizer parameters based on feedback, effectively navigating this complex space to achieve the desired audio output.

 Here is a screenshot of the agent in action, controlling a simple synthesizer to learn to reproduce a target sound:
 ![render_eaxmple_early_stage](https://github.com/martijndejong/synth-match/assets/12080489/68af3000-4ff3-4dd2-b7a4-0c05e3f019af)